MicrosoftDocs/windows-itpro-docs/devices/surface/deploy-windows-10-to-surface-devices-with-mdt.md

 The first resources that are required to perform a deployment of Windows are the installation files from Windows 10 installation media.
 Even if you have an already prepared reference image, you still need to supply the unaltered installation files from your installation media.
 The source of these files can be a physical disk, or it can be an ISO file like the download from the Volume Licensing Service Center (VLSC).

->[!NOTE]
->A 64-bit operating system is required for compatibility with Surface Studio, Surface Pro 4, Surface Book, Surface Pro 3, and Surface 3.
+>**Note:**&nbsp;&nbsp;A 64-bit operating system is required for compatibility with Surface Pro 4, Surface Book, Surface Pro 3, and Surface 3.

 To import Windows 10 installation files, follow these steps: